 Check for errors

-Make sure there are no grammatical errors in the text of the letter and in the resume itself.
-Errors in such a letter are unacceptable: check them with a spell checker.
+Make sure there are no spelling and grammatical errors in the body of the letter and in the resume itself.
+Errors in such a letter are unacceptable so make sure to use a grammar and spelling checker before sending your resume.

 Fill in the address of the recipient at the end

-According to statistics, 40% of letters written late in the evening or in the early morning open more often.
-To be in the front rows of letters that the recruiter will review, send it after 20:00 and until 8:00.
+According to statistics, 40% of letters are likely to be opened by recruiters if they’re sent late in the evening or early in the morning.
+To be in the front row of letters, make sure to send your resume for review, between 20:00 and 8:00.